 Once you determine that a retainer is the right choice for collecting payment for your services, you need to figure out which type you’ll use.
 Below are the two most common types you’ll come across.

-A pre-paid retainer requires that you commit to handling a certain amount of work during the predetermined period.
-This work can be in the form of hours or output.
 Businesses use pre-paid models when they need specific work done — work that’s broken into a defined set of tasks.
 Think accounting, SEO and website maintenance, for example.

 Sometimes, a client may not have an immediate need for your company’s services but wants you to be available when they do.
-This often happens with consultants working in fields like IT, web development and other specialized services.
-A customer will pay a fee to access your expertise as problems arise.
-A post-paid retainer will make you available as needed.
+A customer will pay a fee to access your expertise in the form of future services as problems arise.
+A post-paid retainer will require being available as needed.

 READ NEXT: Retainers vs. Projects — Choosing the Best Pricing Structure